 Equinox Body Lab

-Another unique amenity of the Amex Centurion Lounge at JFK is the Equinox Body Lab where you can stretch or do some yoga.
+Right past the area reserved for Centurion cardholders is another unique amenity of the Amex Centurion Lounge at JFK: the Equinox Body Lab where you can stretch or do some yoga.
 There is also a room featuring a vibrating reclining chair with acoustic therapy!
-Unfortunately, due to time constraints, I was not able to try this out during my visit.

 Bathroom & Showers